terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRGetMinContributionsForMaxMatchDebug.md

 # BTRGetMinContributionsForMaxMatchDebug Function

+Debug version of BTRGetMinContributionsForMaxMatch that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns minimum employee contribution to get max mactch based on match parameters.

 ## Syntax